by Paul Browne.

 Paul Browne is the founder of the website J-pop Go.

 Love Live!
-Sunshine!!
-Season 1 is available for pre-order on Blu-ray and DVD from Anime Limited.
+Sunshine!! is released in the UK on Blu-ray and DVD by Anime Ltd.